Moore Dry Dock

 Moore Dry Dock Company, also known as Moore Shipbuilding, constructed and repaired hundreds of vessels during and after the world wars.
 The heavy use of asbestos in ships during this period left many workers and navy veterans with devastating diseases like mesothelioma.

-They initially named the business Moore & Scott Iron Works but subsequently changed the business name to Moore Shipbuilding Company in 1917 after moving the business to Oakland and buying the W.A.
+They initially named the business Moore & Scott Iron Works.
+Subsequently, they changed the name to Moore Shipbuilding Company in 1917 after moving the business to Oakland and buying the W.A.
 Boole and Son Shipyard.[1]

 After World War II, Moore Dry Dock returned to ship repair for numerous years.
 By 1960, however, the shipyard permanently shut down.[1]